aremeis/slimagents/README.md

-# Agentix
+# SlimAgents

-A lightweight and developer-friendly library for building and orchestrating agents
+A lightweight and developer-friendly library for building and orchestrating AI agents

 ## Install